-Activating Immediate Cleaning

-1 Select [: Sensor cleaning].

-Select [Clean now .].
-Select [OK] on the confirmation dialog.

-Setting Auto Cleaning

-1 Select [Auto cleaning . ☐].

-- Select an item. - Use the <◄> <►> keys to select an item, then press <SET>.
+Setting Auto Cleaning Sensor cleaning Auto cleaning.
+Clean now.
+Clean now.
+Clean now.
+C 1 Select [Auto cleaning . [†] ⊡•].
+Auto cleaning.
+At pwr off Enable Disable Automatically clean the sensor when the camera is turned off SET OK 2 Select an item.
+Use the <<>> keys to select an item, then press <set>.</set> flat surface. th the camera in a stable position on a desk or other

-- For best results, clean with the camera in a stable position on a desk or other flat surface. - Even if you repeat the sensor cleaning, the result will not improve much.
-Note that [Clean now text] may not be available immediately after cleaning.
+- Even if you repeat the sensor cleaning, the result will not improve much.
+Note that [Clean now, true] may not be available immediately after cleaning. - Dots of light may appear in captured images or on the shooting screen if the sensor is affected by cosmic rays or similar factors.
+By selecting [Clean now, ], their appearance may be suppressed (503).